MilladAnsari/Final_Data_Structures_Project/README.md

 6. **Settle Up:**
    How much must person S1 pay S2 (with 2 decimals) to settle up their mutual debts?

-See the [project assignment](https://quera.org/course/assignments/64114/print) for sample I/O and full statement.
+See the project.pdf for sample I/O and full statement.

 ### Constraints